 We never offer or accept anything of value in exchange for referrals or other business.
-All gifts, entertainment and business meals provided or received must be infrequent, reasonable, and small enough that they do not even appear to influence our decision-making.
+All gifts, entertainment and business meals provided or received must be infrequent, reasonable, and small enough that they do not even create an appearance of influencing our decision making.